rugbyprof/Mwsu-Mobile-Gaming/checklists.md

+### Program 5
+- A randomly generated tilemap is generated
+- Every re-load of the game creates a new instance in a random configuration with an entrance and exit
+- A player (sprite) is loaded onto the map and can move around in the passageways
+- Collision between sprite and walls must occur

 ### Program 6
 - A player (dude) shows up on each instance of the game
 - The player is the same color of all instances